Connect to Networks

 D.C.
 Health Collaboration

-Wesley Theological Seminary is working with D.C. congregations, Children’s National Medical Center, Howard University Hospital, D.C.
-Department of Health & Human Services - Places of Worship and the United States Department of Health and Human Services Center for Faith-Based & Neighborhood Partnerships to reduce health disparities in the District of Columbia through creation of faith and health partnerships.
+Wesley Theological Seminary is working with D.C. congregations, Children’s National Medical Center, Ward 7 Health Alliance, D.C.
+Department of Health & Human Services - Places of Worship (POWAB) and the United States Department of Health and Human Services Center for Faith-Based & Neighborhood Partnerships to reduce health disparities in the District of Columbia through creation of faith and health partnerships.
 We are building and strengthening collaborations that bring together the resources of many organizations and congregations for improved community health.
 DC has some of the highest rates in the nation of HIV/AIDS, infant mortality, diabetes and asthma.
 Within D.C. there are tremendous disparities in health and health care access.

 Baltimore Health Collaboration

-Wesley Theological Seminary is working with Baltimore area congregations, Johns Hopkins Bayview Medical Center and the Baltimore-Washington Conference Hope for the City (Baltimore) initiative to improve the health of greater Baltimore residents through faith and health partnerships.
+Wesley Theological Seminary is working with Baltimore area hospitals and congregations, Maryland Healthcare for All, the Baltimore-Washington Conference of the United Methodist Church to improve the health of greater Baltimore residents through faith and health partnerships.
 We are working with several greater Baltimore congregational health ministries to develop a greater Baltimore regional network to provide a long term, sustainable structure for this work.
 We seek to build and strengthen collaborations that bring together the resources of many organizations and congregations for improved community health.

 Wesley Theological Seminary |

 NW | Washington, DC 20016 | PH: 202.885.8600 | FX: 202.885.8605 |